 National Family Mediation:

 "It shall be an offence for a person to publish a private sexual image of another identifiable person without their consent where this disclosure causes distress to the person who is the subject of the image."

-Spark - Making Relationships Work
+Spark - Making Relationships Work (Scotland)